FNP Certification and Certificate Programs

 - Chronic health management

-Many family nurse practitioners continue their education to specialize in specific types of family care, such as pediatrics, women's health and geriatrics.
+Family nurse practitioners may also continue their education to specialize in multiple types of family care, such as pediatrics, women's health and geriatrics.
 Such specialization requires additional college-level coursework in the specific field and students may face additional health board testing depending on state requirements.

 Related to Family Nurse Practitioner Certification